Explainer: Will global warming ‘stop’ as soon as net-zero emissions are reached?

 New results published over the past year offer much stronger evidence of the effect of net-zero CO2 emissions on temperatures.
 These results come from a set of modern climate models that include carbon cycle dynamics, called Earth system models (ESMs).

-The Zero Emissions Commitment Model Intercomparison Project (ZECMIP) used 18 different ESMs to simulate what would happen in a world where global emissions immediately ceased – a useful experiment, if not a likely outcome in the real world.
+The Zero Emissions Commitment Model Intercomparison Project (ZECMIP) used 18 different ESMs to simulate what would happen in a world where global emissions suddenly ceased after the world had emitted a total 3667 Gigatons of CO2 (or 1000 Gigatons of carbon) – which would be expected to result in warming of around 2C compared to preindustrial levels.
 It also examined a case where emissions gradually decreased to net zero and found similar results to an abrupt cutoff after net-zero is reached.

-(ZECMIP is one of the model intercomparison projects undertaken under the auspices of CMIP6, the new generation of climate models developed in the lead-up to the IPCC’s sixth assessment report, due to be published in 2021-22.)
+(ZECMIP is similar to the model intercomparison projects undertaken under the auspices of CMIP6, the new generation of climate models developed in the lead-up to the IPCC’s sixth assessment report, due to be published in 2021-22.
+It was designed too late to be part a formal part of the CMIP6 cohort, however.)

 The figure below shows the results from this experiment 50 years after emissions cease.
 The top panel shows the change in energy flux – the amount of energy accumulating at the Earth’s surface – from different sources.
 The bottom panel shows the average surface temperature change after 50 years of zero emissions.